stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use a Project Tool

-Choose a project tool to help you manage your project.
-There are several of these tools, each of which provides the essential features.
+Choose a project tool for Python.
+There are several of these tools, each of which provides the same essential features.
 For example, all of these tools can generate a directory structure that follows best practices and will be compatible with other Python tooling.

 [Poetry](https://python-poetry.org/) is currently the most popular tool for Python application projects.
 Consider using [uv](https://docs.astral.sh/uv/) or [PDM](https://pdm-project.org) for new application projects.
 PDM and _uv_ align more closely to the latest Python standards.

 If you are developing a Python library, you may prefer to use [Hatch](https://hatch.pypa.io).
 Hatch provides a well-integrated set of features for building and testing Python packages.

-Avoid using [Rye](https://rye.astral.sh/).
+> _Avoid using [Rye](https://rye.astral.sh/)_.
 Rye has been superseded by _uv_.

 Some Python projects have specialized requirements that mean that you will decide to create a customised project, rather than using a popular project tool.
 In these cases, think carefully about the tools and directory structure that you will need, and ensure that you are familiar with the current [best practices for Python projects](https://www.stuartellis.name/articles/python-project-setup).